 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This crime mystery is a paperback edition that was published by Grand Central Publishing on July 1, 2002 and has 510 pages.
+crime mystery that was published by Grand Central Publishing on July 1, 2002 and has 510 pages.

 Explore it on Goodreads or Amazon.

 First in the Jack McEvoy crime mystery series revolving around a murder journalist.

 In 1997, The Poet, won the Anthony Award for Best Novel, the Dilys Award, and the Nero Award; in 1996, it was nominated for the Hammett Prize.

 Whoa…!
 This was another of those that are difficult to put down.
 The one lesson anyone should take from this is never walk onto a crime scene with a preconception.

 Connelly tosses in a few metaphors that he doesn’t take anywhere.
 It seems as though they’re there simply to carry through on the poetic quality as they don’t seem to relate to anything else.
 Mostly it relates to Sean dying by the lake where his sister drowned; the other seems an attempt to convey the madness of the killer.

 It felt odd to be reading this story and there were no cellphones, digital cameras were just being talked about, and personal computers required codes and prompts — no WYSIWIG!!
 No websites!!

 Warren’s betrayal seems pretty nasty, especially when Jack tries so hard to keep the faith.
 I do feel as though Warren was planning it almost from the start since Connelly makes such a point of mentioning his regret and the use of Jack’s handwritten notes.
 When you think about it, all the signs pointing to Rachel but the clincher is that hallway encounter and Gordon’s a.m. chat in the car that sends Jack off in that direction.
 Minor details that have such an impact.
 Of course, Rachel’s behavior certainly contributes to the impressions.